Wings Out West Airshow

 There are approximately 35,000 active skydivers in North America, and only 15% are women!
 The Misty Blues team is 100% women.
-The ladies on the team come from all across the U S to demonstrate their amazing skydiving skills.
-As a member of the Misty Blues, Cindy Irish has been thrilling audiences at air shows, corporate events, and other special occasions around the world.
+The ladies on the team come from all across the US to demonstrate their amazing skydiving skills.
+Since the early 1980’s The Misty Blues All Woman Skydiving Team has been thrilling audiences at air shows, corporate events and other special occasions around the world.
 These exceptionally talented and brave ladies delight in displaying their parachuting talents that make them some of the most skilled skydivers in the world.
 They do things in the air that make people look up into the sky and feel excitement, patriotism or the thrill of a shocking visual treat.